 All the images on this website were processed using the lucky imaging software AutoStakkert! that I starting developing in late 2010.
 This software extracts the sharpest portions out of a large sequence of images, and combines them in such a way that you end up with a single sharp image where athmospheric distortions have been minimized.
 The software is used world-wide by many amateur astronomers taking images of the Sun, Moon and Planets.
-The software is freeware!
-If you like using it, a donation is much appreciated though.
+The software is freeware.
+If you like using it, and want to support the development, a donation is much appreciated (but certainly not required!).

 My latest image

 "Who are we?
 We find that we live on an insignificant planet of a humdrum star lost in a galaxy tucked away in some forgotten corner of a universe in which there are far more galaxies than people." - Carl Sagan (1934 - 1996)

 This website is used to keep track of the astronomical images I have made over the past few years.
 Most of the time I spend on imaging the planets, using lucky imaging techniques (selecting and combining the best parts of images out of a large continuous sample, typically acquired using a fast and sensitive video camera), but when there is no interesting planet visible, or when the seeing isn't very good, I do like to do some deepsky imaging as well.